Manupriya1/Green-Stocks-VBA-Project/README.md

 ## Green Stock Investment with VBA

 ## Overview of Project
 I used Visual Basic for Application  (VBA) to analyze a stocks data with a goal to choose a profitable stock for investment.
-I used prescarpped dataset of 12 stocks and analyzied their performance (Total Volume and Return) over two years (2017 1nd 2018).
-The client is especially interested to know if DQ is a good staock to invest in.
+I used prescarpped dataset of 12 stocks and analyzed their performance (Total Volume and Return) over two years (2017 and 2018).
+The client is especially interested in knowing the performance of DQ stock.

 The results are obtained by refactoring a code and the results were compared with the original code.